-Welcome to this very first art blog and income report!
+Welcome to this very first art blog statistics and income report!
 While I've been working as an illustrator for more than five years, it's only now, as of January 2017, that I'm focusing on my own brand, blog, and creative business and hope to go beyond work-for-hire and contract work.
+Fingers crossed!

 Why I'm reducing my freelance illustration work:

 There are four main reasons I was able to shift my attitude towards work in the beginning of 2017:

 - Finances: After having spent the last year working on our own house (an investment of both time and money) my husband is back to his regular job.
 While still a lot remains to be done and he won't be working full-time, this does make me no longer the sole earner and allows me to cut back on work-for-hire freelancing.
 No further construction material costs need to be footed, and with that off our backs, we can keep to our usual frugal lifestyle.
 Less income needed - the perfect time to cut back and use that free time to try new things!